Teaching and Learning Innovation Fund

 5. Submit application and letters of support to innovation_fund@usask.ca.
 Applications may be submitted at any time and must involve the specific support of the GMCTL as part of the application process and action plan.

-- The purpose of the meeting will be to clarify any questions stemming from the application and to offer ideas for the project itself to allow the Manager or Director to make a recommendation.
+1. The purpose of the meeting will be to clarify any questions stemming from the application and to offer ideas for the project itself and allow the Director to make recommendations.

-- Applicants requesting up to $5,000 will meet with the Manager of the Gwenna Moss Centre for Teaching and Learning who will make a recommendation to the Director of Teaching and Learning Enhancement related to the application.
+2. Applicants requesting up to $10,000 will be reviewed by the Director, Gwenna Moss Centre for Teaching and Learning, who will make a decision related to the application.

-- Applicants requesting more than $5,000 will meet with the Director of Teaching and Learning Enhancement who will make a recommendation to the Vice Provost Teaching and Learning related to the application.
+3. Applicants requesting more than $10,000 will be reviewed by the Associate Vice Provost, Teaching and Learning, who will make a decision related to the application.

 Please connect with the Gwenna Moss Centre for Teaching and Learning for support.